microsoft/fluentui/docs/react-v9/contributing/rfcs/react-components/convergence/z-index-handling.md

 #### Pros

 - 👍 Clear separation by group of UI elements
-- 👍 Easy to override, extend and update
+- 👍 Easy to override on Fluent side, extend and update

 #### Cons